 Moving Averages

-Fast-moving averages, such as the 5 or 15minute, are essential for identifying short-term trends.
-Scalpers use them to spot potential buy or sell signals when price crosses or moves away from the averages.
+Fast-moving averages, such as the 5-minute or 15-minute, are essential for identifying short-term trends.
+Scalpers use them to spot potential buy or sell signals when the price crosses or moves away from the averages.

 Bollinger Bands